namannimmo10/namannimmo.me/_posts/2020-07-02-09-47-25-dropping_out:_3_years_later.md

 Many of my peers describe me as fairly mature for my age.
 Maturity is a fuzzy subject, but for the sake of discussion we can define it as one's exposure to the real world, degree of emotional stability and general soundness in decision making.
-I probably do have more of that and for two good reasons.
+I probably do have more of that than the average 22-year-old and for two good reasons.

-For one, I was exposed to the real world for two years rather than the sheltered uterus of college.
+For one, I've been exposed to the real world for three years rather than the sheltered uterus of college.
 College, especially undergrad, is not the real world.
-For many people (not all), time spent there is an intermediate stage in personal maturation between childhood and adulthood, with a few more responsibilities than before.
+For many people (not all), time spent there is an intermediate stage in personal maturation between childhood and adulthood, with a few more responsibilities than before but not too many.
 Somebody tells you what to study, what's important to know, what success means and what failure means.
 A lot of things are taken care of for you by somebody else -- professors, deans, parents.
-My mom paid my rent in college.
+When I decided to enter industry, I had to figure out a lot of things that are part of life: deciding how to spend my time, managing my career, paying taxes and paying for everything else too.
+These things we do not learn in college.

+The second reason goes back to what I mentioned before.
+Being surrounded by adults who have many more years of experience than me has made a big impact on me.